To define the academic rules of the Lebanese American University (LAU) and to state the procedures involved in the implementation of these rules.

 I. Repeating Courses

 - Undergraduate students may repeat a course up to two times and will receive credit once for the course.
 It should be noted that a WF in a course counts as a repeat.
-Students are not allowed to repeat a course in which they have earned a grade above C+, or an Incomplete.
-When a course is repeated, only the latest grade earned in the course will be included when calculating the student’s cumulative and major GPA.
+Students are not allowed to repeat a course in which they have earned a grade above B-, or an Incomplete (effective Spring 2019*).
+When a course is repeated, only the latest grade earned in the course will be included when calculating the student’s cumulative and major GPA.**

-Note: Until summer 2017, the highest grade earned in a repeated course was counted in the GPA computation.
-The rule has changed as of fall 2017.
+** Until Summer 2017, the highest grade earned in a repeated course was counted in the GPA computation.
+The rule has changed as of Fall 2017.

 - If a student registers for a course at LAU that has already been transferred from another institution, this transferred course will be deleted from the transcript and replaced by the grade received for the course taken at LAU.